PM Modi records 20 meetings during his 65-hour stay in the United States | ExBulletin

 PM Modi records 20 meetings during his 65-hour stay in the United States

-Prime Minister Narendra Modi’s three-day trip to the United States has been packed with reunions as he attended 20 of them during his roughly 65-hour trip to the country, sources said on Sunday. government.
+He also had four long meetings in flights with officials on the way back from the United States.

-He also had four long meetings in flights with officials on the way home from the United States, they added.
+Prime Minister Narendra Modi’s three-day trip to the United States has been rich in reunions as he attended 20 of them during the roughly 65 hours he spent in the country, sources said.

 |